wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 ### The Queue

 If you took a look at the SQL warehouse screenshots for each of the tests you will have noticed that they all ended up with a very large queue of queries.
-This is not good, because it means that in neither of the tests the resources were enough to handle the load, which caused the queries to be queued, and in some cases for very long times (as we will see in the next section).
+This is not good, because it means that all load tests, the resources were not enough to handle the load, which caused the queries to be queued.
+In some cases they were queued for very long times (as we will see in the next section).

-Let's borrow the screenshot from load test one.
+Let's borrow the screenshot from load test #1.

 ![](./load_test_1.png)